jh1993/UnderusedOptions/README.txt

 - Masochism (3 SP): Damage inflicted by allies will cause Pain Mirror to deal double damage.
 - Holy Martyr (6 SP): Dark damage dealt by Pain Mirror that is resisted or blocked by SH will be redealt as holy damage.

+Prison of Thorns:
+- Ice thorns upgrade no longer removes the thorns' melee attacks, which will be used against ice-immune enemies.

 Seal Fate:
 - The curse now uses a timer that ticks down as a per-turn effect instead of remaining duration, to interact better with reworked Permanence and Time Dilation from my Missing Synergies mod.
 - Spreading Curse upgrade cost increased to 4 SP, but now if a cursed enemy dies to anything else, the curse jumps to a new enemy with its remaining duration.